emregeylani/InstaFollowerDiff/README.md

 python3 diff.py

 ### 5. Results
-Results will be viewed in result.html in the same directory.
+Results can be viewed in result.html in the same directory.